MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

  }
  ```

 Method `toFiniteAutomaton()` uses fields of `Grammar` object to make a `FiniteAutomaton`.
-Detailed decription of this method will be presented later.
+Detailed description of this method will be presented later.

 `Transition` object is used to store the info about transitions (currentState, transitionLabel, nextState ).
-Also I override the `toString()` method ( for printing the transitions list ).
-For examble using the production list of my variant I need to obtain the following transitions set:
+Also, I override the `toString()` method ( for printing the transitions list ).
+For example using the production list of my variant I need to obtain the following transitions set:
 ```
 δ (S, a) = {B}
 δ (B, b) = {B}